-Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis (check each that applies):
+Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis(check each that applies):

+State Medicaid Agency Weekly

+Operating Agency Monthly

-Sub-State Entity Quarterly
+Sub-State Entity v Quarterly

 Other Specify: Annually

 Continuously and Ongoing

 Other Specify:

 ii.
 If applicable, in the textbox below provide any necessary additional information on the strategies employed by the State to discover/identify problems/issues within the waiver program, including frequency and parties responsible.

 SP.a.i.a.PM.1.
 The Interdisciplinary Team (IDT) completes the Level of Need and Risk Screening (LON) assessment prior to the development of each individual's Individual Support Plan (ISP).
 (Number of individuals for whom an LON was completed prior to ISP development/Number of individuals who has an annual ISP completed during the reporting period)